-As 1980 came to a close, Martin Scorsese hit the ring with the R-rated, 206-minute drama Raging Bull.
+On Dec.
+19, 1980, Martin Scorsese hit the ring with the R-rated, 206-minute drama Raging Bull.
 The film racked up eight Academy Award nominations and claimed two wins in the best actor category for Robert De Niro and for film editing.
-The Hollywood Reporter's original review, published Nov.
-10 of that year, is below:
+The Hollywood Reporter's original review is below:

 Martin Scorsese's Raging Bull, in which Robert De Niro stars as boxer Jake La Motta, is probably the most unromanticized movie biography ever produced by Hollywood.
 The Irwin Winkler and Robert Chartoff United Artists release offers an extreme cinema verite view of the world of professional boxing and it is very graphic in terms of language and violence, which may be a problem for some audiences.
 De Niro, however, is brilliant and his performance should be a leading contender in this year's Oscar competition.

 Based on La Motta's autobiography, which was written with Joseph Carter and Peter Aavage, the screenplay by Paul Schader and Maardik Martin makes no attempt to glamorize the fighter's life.
 It's a downbeat study of a man whose only concern is winning the middleweight championship and whose unfounded jealousy and violent temper alienated everyone around him.
 There is only one brief moment in the film — when La Motta breaks down and cries after he has thrown a fight in order to get a chance at the championship — that the character is even the least bit sympathetic.
 Otherwise, he is totally unlikable.